raingerber/find-css-matches/README.md

 default: `false`

-Include an HTML string for each element that's visited
+Include an HTML string for each element that's visited.

 **options.includeCss**